 Causes of Chronic Ear Infections

 - Allergies to foods or their environment.
 When food allergies are not properly addressed or noticed, the bacteria Candida can begin to grow and spread.
-Food allergies can be triggered by inappropriate, toxic and otherwise heath threatening ingredients in dog food that is store bought and/or veterinarian prescribed, or dog health care products.
-Health care products that can cause ear infections are: dental chews, toothpastes, shampoos or rinses, store bought or veterinarian prescribed chemical based insect and parasite preventatives.
+Food allergies can be triggered by inappropriate, toxic and otherwise, heath threatening ingredients in dog food that is store bought and/or veterinarian prescribed, or dog health care products.
+Health care products that can cause ear infections are: dental chews, toothpaste, shampoos or rinses, store bought or veterinarian prescribed chemical based insect and parasite preventatives.

 - Overuse of antibiotics

 - Unbalanced hormones

 - A suppressed immune system (this will enable bacteria and fungus to grow).
 This is caused by vaccinations or over vaccinations and/or other immune-suppressing medical conditions.

 Causes of Ear Mites Infestation